 The book of Daniel also refers to death as a sleep from which the righteous shall arise into a new life (Daniel 12:2 - 3).
 Christians, upon their resurrection, will be instantly changed and given new spiritual bodies (1Corinthians 15:35 - 38, 40, 42 - 44).

-The Biblical teaching that the physical bodies of the righteous will experience death but that their resurrected spirits receive a new spiritual body by God compares partially to this new age teaching.
-One of the main differences is that while this belief teaches a person may die and assume a new form several times, God's word states teaches only one change in existence!
+The New Age teaching in reincarnation does, admittedly, have some things that parellel the teachings of God's word.
+For example, Scripture teaches that the physical bodies of the righteous will experience death but that, at the resurrection of the dead, their spirits will receive a new spiritual body from God.
+One of the main differences is that while reincarnation teaches a person may die and assume a new form several times, God's word states teaches only one change in existence!